isiahmeadows/mithril.js/design/core/events.md

 ## Refs

-Refs can be requested by passing `afterCommit: callback` to get the underlying value, where `func` accepts the parent node's ref and returns an optional cleanup function.
-Most vnodes have a ref of some kind they can expose:
+Refs can be acquired by passing either `beforeCommit: callback` or `afterCommit: callback` to get the underlying value, where `func` accepts the parent node's ref and returns an optional cleanup function.
+Most vnodes with static lists have a ref of some kind they can expose:

 - Elements and portals expose the underlying value.
 - Components expose whatever ref is returned from them via `setRef(ref, ...children)`, or `undefined` if they don't return one.
-- Fragments and keyed fragments expose an array of child refs.
-- Text slices expose the underlying text node.
-- Holes and dynamic vnodes expose literally `undefined`.
-- Context and config vnodes expose whatever the view inside their callback exposes.
-- Replacer vnodes expose whatever their wrapping vnode exposes.
+- All other vnodes either don't support children or expose their parent refs.
+- If no parent ref exists, `afterCommit` exposes `undefined` as its ref and all other event attribute are flatly ignored.

 ### Why not just provide a `vnode.dom`?